Squidiis/NotionBridge-docs/README.md

   - `createPage`: Create a new page with simple property objects
   - `getPage`: Load all metadata and properties of a page
   - `updatePage`: Update properties, icon, cover, or archived status
+  - `updatePages`: Update multiple pages’ properties, icon, cover, or archived status in one call
   - `archivePage`: Archive a page
   - `addSelectOption`: Add and select a new value for a select or multi_select property (automatically updates schema)